Risto-Stevcev/bs-odoc/README.md

-# DEPRECATED

-This project is deprecated and unmaintained.
-Use the [bsdoc][2] package instead.

 # bs-odoc

 Helper package to run [odoc][1] for bucklescript projects

+## Note

+This project is mostly in maintenance mode.
+Currently I still use it because of some current limitations of [bsdoc][2], such as requiring dependencies like `esy`, not supporting `linux`, and not supporting additional `*.mld` files for indexing.

 ## Install